dofuslab/dofuslab/README.md

 $ docker compose exec server /home/dofuslab/oneoff/setup_db.sh
 ```

 Note that re-running this action can create duplicate items in the database, so just running it once is recommended.
 If you mess up your database, it's simple to reinitialize it.
-The simplest way is to bring your environment down (`tilt down`), and remove the postgres volume:
+The simplest way is to bring your environment down (`docker compose down` or `tilt down` depending on how you're running things), and remove the postgres volume:

 ```bash
 $ docker volume rm dofuslab_pgdata
 ```

-Once you have your database populated, you should be able to access your development Dofuslab instance at http://localhost:3000/.
+Once you have your database populated, you should be able to access your development Dofuslab instance at http://host.docker.internal:8080/.

 </p>
 </details>